On combinatorial bounds for the total Tjurina numbers of certain curves and surfaces with isolated singularities: Results concerning complex line arrangements with small multiplicities

 The upper bound is also quite accurate.
-For the Hesse arrangement of $12$ lines with $n_{2} = 12$ and $n_{4} = 4$, we obtain
+For the Hesse arrangement of $12$ lines with $n_{2} = 12$ and $n_{4} = 9$, we obtain

-These examples suggest that, in contrast to the real case studied in \cite{JL}, the family of free complex line arrangements with $m(\mathcal{L}) = 4$ \textbf{might not} be bounded. \end{remark} To conclude this section, we present a result that further narrow the possible combinatorics of free arrangements of lines $\mathcal{L}$ with $m(\mathcal{L})=4$.
+These examples motivate the question whether the degrees of free complex line arrangements with maximal multiplicity~$4$ are bounded. \end{remark} To conclude this section, we present a result that further narrows the possible combinatorics of free arrangements of lines $\mathcal{L}$ with $m(\mathcal{L})=4$.
 Recall that an arrangement $\mathcal{L} \subset \mathbb{P}^{2}$ is called \textbf{supersolvable} if it admits a modular intersection point.
-It is well-known that every supersolvable arrangement is free \cite{TJ}. \begin{theorem} If $\mathcal{L}$ is supersolvable arrangement of $d\geq 6$ lines with $m(\mathcal{L})=4$, then $d \in \{6,7,8,9,10\}$. \end{theorem} \begin{proof} Let us observe that by \cite[Theorem~1.12(1)]{Sol} a supersolvable arrangement $\mathcal{L}$ with $m(\mathcal{L}) = 4$ satisfies $d_{1} = 3$.
-In this case, we have
+It is well-known that every supersolvable arrangement is free \cite{TJ}. \begin{theorem} If $\mathcal{L}$ is a supersolvable arrangement of $d\geq 6$ lines with $m(\mathcal{L})=4$, then $d \in \{6,7,8,9,10\}$. \end{theorem} \begin{proof} By \cite[Lemma~2.1]{AT}, every point of maximal multiplicity in a supersolvable line arrangement is modular.
+Since $m(\mathcal L)=4$, the arrangement $\mathcal L$ therefore admits a modular point of multiplicity~$4$, and by the result quoted in \cite[Theorem~1.12(1)]{Sol}, its exponents are $(3,d-4)$, up to order.
+Hence

 On the other hand, a straightforward combinatorial count gives

 Comparing these two expressions for $\tau(\mathcal{L})$, we obtain

 Finally, Corollary~\ref{bbb} yields the inequality